zalando/nakadi/README.md

 If you closed the connection and after some time started reading again - you get events from the point of your latest commit.
+Also, it is not necessary to commit each batch you get.
+When you commit the cursor, all events that are before this cursor will also be considered committed.

 If you need more that one client for your subscription to distribute the load - you can start reading the subscription with multiple clients and Nakadi will balance the load among your clients.